yyajima21/yyajima21.github.io/_pages/project.md

 ---

 ## Robojackets
 RoboJackets is a student run competitive robotics team at Georgia Tech.
-Within this organization, I was a part of the Intelligent Ground Vehicle Competition Team working for scene understanding projects such as object detection, classification and point cloud processing using deep learning approach.
+Within this organization, I was a part of the [RoboNav Team](https://robojackets.org/teams/robonav/) working for computer vision projects such as object detection, classification and point cloud processing using deep learning approach.

+## DIY Self Driving Car
+AutoRace is a fully electric 4WD RC vehicle that is capable of autonomous driving.
+I built this car to enhance my knowledge in robotics and software development of autonomous vehicle.